saishshinde15/CrewAI/README.md

 4. **Run a Specific Project**
    - Navigate to the respective project folder and follow its README for detailed instructions.

+### ☁️ Running Jupyter Notebooks on Google Colab
+For projects containing Jupyter notebooks, you can run them directly on Google Colab:

+1. Open the GitHub repository in your browser.
+2. Navigate to the desired Jupyter Notebook (`.ipynb` file).
+3. Click on the "Open in Colab" button (or manually open it by replacing `github.com` with `colab.research.google.com/github/` in the URL).
+4. Run the notebook in Colab without needing local setup.

+---

 ## 📖 Documentation & Usage
 Each project folder contains a dedicated `README.md` with: